Forecasting Intraday Power Output by a Set of PV Systems using Recurrent Neural Networks and Physical Covariates: Related Work

 \subsection{ML approaches for time series forecasting}

-Among other related work, Section \ref{sec:pvpower} surveyed some contributions which involved ML methods in view to forecast solar irradiance and PV power production.
-In this section, we generalize this view, by surveying recent work in time series forecasting at large.
-Methods in this section were generally not applied to the applicative context considered in the present paper, but could be repurposed \emph{a priori}.
+Among other related work, Section \ref{sec:pvpower} surveyed contributions that used ML methods in view of forecasting solar irradiance and PV power production.
+In this section, we generalize this view by surveying recent work in time series forecasting at large.
+The methods in this section were generally not applied to the applicative context considered in the present paper, but could be repurposed \emph{a priori}.
 Besides neural and ARIMA models, seminal ways to forecast time series include the Croston method, which is an exponential smoothing model dedicated to intermittent demand forecasting \cite{shenstone_stochastic_2005}.
-It is notably used as baseline method in \cite{salinas_deepar_2020}, along with the Innovation State-Space Model (ISSM) \cite{seeger_bayesian_2016}.
+It is notably used as a baseline method in \cite{salinas_deepar_2020}, along with the Innovation State-Space Model (ISSM) \cite{seeger_bayesian_2016}.

 Modern, so-called \emph{deep} neural network architectures, such as the Long-Short-Term Memory (LSTM) \cite{hochreiter97} and the Gated Recurrent Unit (GRU) \cite{cho14}, exploit the sequential structure of data.
-Even though recurrent models such as the LSTM would appear as outdated, they are still popular in the recent literature thanks to improvements to training and inference procedures carried by modern toolboxes such as Tensorflow \cite{tensorflow2015-whitepaper} or MXNet \cite{chen15}, as well as the encoder-decoder mechanism, in which a context sequence is encoded and conditions the prediction of the target sequence.
-It has been initially codified for the GRU, and transferred to the LSTM, leading to continued usage in recent contributions \cite{shi_convolutional_2015, salinas_deepar_2020}.
-These models contrast with the seminal Feed-Forward Network (FFN), in which all layers are fully connected to previous and next layers, up to the activation layer \cite{bebis_feed-forward_1994}.
+Although recurrent models such as the LSTM would appear outdated, they are still popular in the recent literature thanks to improvements in training and inference procedures pushed by modern toolboxes such as Tensorflow \cite{tensorflow2015-whitepaper} or MXNet \cite{chen15}, as well as the encoder-decoder mechanism, in which a context sequence is encoded and conditions the prediction of the target sequence.
+It was initially codified for the GRU, and then transferred to the LSTM, leading to its continued usage in recent contributions \cite{shi_convolutional_2015, salinas_deepar_2020}.
+These models contrast with the seminal Feed-Forward Network (FFN), in which all layers are fully connected to the previous and next layers, up to the activation layer \cite{bebis_feed-forward_1994}.